mack/titanic-classification/README.md

 ## Naive Bayes
 Tested with bernoulli naive bayes and the results were around 76% on kaggle so I achieved about the same as the random forest classifier/SVC.

+## KNN
+With nearest neighbors set to 5, I received poor results at ~40%.

 ## Perceptron (NN)
 As I had expected, the results achieved from the NN were significantly worse than the alternative solutions.
 From my understanding, I believe this is from the lack of data and that it's not linearly separable.